Skip to content

 6. Poor mental maths skills: Difficulty performing mental calculations or estimating quantities.

-7. Spatial and temporal challenges: Finding it difficult to grasp concepts related to space and time, like reading analog clocks, understanding maps, and comprehending mathematical symbols.
+7. Spatial and temporal challenges: Finding it difficult to grasp concepts related to space and time, like reading analogue clocks, understanding maps, and comprehending mathematical symbols.

 8. Word problems: Trouble understanding and solving word problems, often misinterpreting the language used.